resulumit/representations/content/proposal.md

 ---
 title: "Propose a Presentation"
-subtitle: "Propose a paper to present at a *Re: Presentations* seminar"
+subtitle: "Propose a paper to present at a <i>Re</i>:Presentations seminar"
 date: "2018-06-28T00:00:00+01:00"
 draft: false
 share: true